-In August 2015, the ports of Seattle and Tacoma formed the NWSA, a special purpose governmental entity established as a Port Development Authority (PDA) under provisions of the Revised Code of Washington (RCW) 53.04.010 et seg, similar to Public Development Authorities formed by cities and counties.
+In August 2015, the ports of Seattle and Tacoma formed the NWSA, a special purpose governmental entity established as a Port Development Authority (PDA) under provisions of the RCW 53.04.010 et seg. similar to Public Development Authorities formed by cities and counties.
 Each Port Commission is a Managing Member of the NWSA.
 The NWSA financial activity began effective January 1, 2016.